-- 1. The Tentative Subdivision Map approval granted under this Resolution shall remain in effect for two years to July 28, 2017.
+- 1. The Tentative Subdivision Map approval granted under this Resolution shall remain in effect for two years to August 11, 2017.
 Failure to apply for Final Map approval with the City Engineer within this term shall result in expiration of approval unless an extension of time is granted by the Planning Commission prior to the expiration date.
 (MHMC 17.20.170; 17.24.110) - 2.
-The Tentative Map approval granted under this Resolution is for the tentative map documents date stamped June 30, 2015, on file at the Community Development Department, entitled "Tentative Map Lantana-Wisteria". - 3.
+The Tentative Map approval granted under this Resolution is for the tentative map documents date stamped August 5, 2015, on file at the Community Development Department, entitled "Gippetti/Monterey Parque".
+These documents, as amended by Design Review approval, show the location and sizes of all lots in this development, the location and dimensions of all vehicle and pedestrian circulation ways, landscape areas and other easement areas. - 3.
 The applicant shall provide a set of Covenants, Conditions and Restrictions, Bylaws and Articles of Incorporation, for review and approval by the Community Development Department prior to final occupancy or recordation of the final map.
 All such CC&Rs shall include the following text: